aclindsa/moneygo/README.md

 ## Missing Features

-* Importing investment transactions via OFX
+* Importing a few of the more exotic investment transactions via OFX
 * Budgets
 * Scheduled transactions
 * Matching duplicate transactions